Submitty/submitty.github.io/_docs/grader/queue.md

 for students being helped by other TAs/instructors.

 When you have finished helping a student, press the "Finish Helping" button.
-Note: If you forget to click this button to remove the student from the queue, they can exit the queue from their own interface.
+If you forget to click this button to remove the student from the queue, they can exit the queue from their own interface.